Getting Started

 }

-Annotations are central to tooling, defaults, and protocol-like behavior.
+Attributes are central to tooling, defaults, and protocol-like behavior.

 Modules and imports

 Zirric code is organized into modules.
-Use mod to declare the namespace
+Use mod to declare the namespace and import to access other modules.

 mod http